A nearby GRB host prototype for z~7 Lyman-break galaxies: Spitzer-IRS and X-shooter spectroscopy of the host galaxy of GRB031203: Observations and data reduction

 \subsection{X-shooter}

 HG\,031203 was observed during the commissioning of the second generation VLT instrument, X-shooter \citep{2006SPIE.6269E..98D} on 17 March 2009.
 X-shooter is a single object echelle spectrograph consisting of three arms which cover simultaneously the spectral range 300--2480\,nm.
 The slit widths chosen during the observations were 1\farcs0 in the UVB arm ($\Delta\lambda = 300$--550\,nm), and 0\farcs9 in the VIS ($\Delta\lambda = 550$--1015\,nm) and NIR arms ($\Delta\lambda = 1000$--2480\,nm).
 This instrument setup gives resolutions in the three arms of $R=5100$, 8800, and 5600, respectively.
+The slit width matched the seeing during the observation.
 During the observations the slit was aligned along the parallactic angle.
 We obtained four 20 minute integrations on target, with offsets along the slit in a classic ABBA observing pattern.
 The UVB detector was binned by a factor of two in the spectral direction when the detectors were read out.
+With a 1\arcsec\ slit width in the UVB arm, the sampling for the full-width half-maximum of a line is 6 pixels, so a better signal-to-noise ratio per pixel is obtained in binned data.

 Data reduction was performed with a preliminary version of the pipeline \citep{2006SPIE.6269E..80G}.
 Tracing the individual orders, wavelength calibration, and flat fielding were done using calibration frames obtained during the commissioning run.
 In the UVB and VIS data, subtraction of the sky background used a routine described in \citet{2003PASP..115..688K}, while the background in the NIR data was subtracted using the adjacent science exposures.
 Finally the individual orders were extracted and merged using a weighted mean combination scheme, resulting in a two-dimensional spectrum for each arm.
 Similar data reduction procedures were done for the HST white dwarf spectrophotometric standard star GD\,71 which was used to flux calibrate the science data, and for an observation of the O8V star Hipparcos\,69892, which provided a reference smooth spectrum for dividing out telluric absorption lines from the earth's atmosphere.